margaret-scheers/soap-course-management/README.md

 http://edutechwiki.unige.ch/en/XML_Schema_tutorial_-_Basics
 https://spring.io/projects/spring-ws

 used wizdler to look at wsdl at localhost:8080/ws/courses/wsdl,  put in the id (123) and press go to get response.
+Response is read from CourseDetailsEndpoint.java